gainwell-ohio/spbm/docs/Analgesic_Agents/opioids.md

     -   For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     -   For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

-### Short-Acting for New Starts
+### Short-Acting

-Additional SHORT-ACTING Opioids Criteria for New Starts
+Additional SHORT-ACTING Opioids Criteria

--   The system defines a “new start” as having no opioid claims in the previous 90 days
+-   The system defines an “initial request” as having no opioid claims in the previous 90 days
 -   **Initial short-acting requests** can be authorized up to 90 days
     -   Length of authorization is dependent on indication, previous patient utilization, and requested length of therapy (could be more restrictive)
     -   To exceed acute opioid limits, documentation of the following must be provided: